Field Notes

 • Preview exactly how your application looks

-• Test the audio screening flow
+• Test the screening flow

 • Get a shareable link to embed on your website or job boards